An ectopic pregnancy is a major event in anyone’s life.

 After an ectopic pregnancy, most people will have a normal pregnancy in the future.
 This is true even if you have had a tube removed.

-You do have a higher risk of having another ectopic pregnancy.
-This is higher (about 7% to 10%) than the risk for a woman who has never had an ectopic pregnancy (just over 1%).
+But your risk of another ectopic pregnancy is higher (about 7% to 10%) than the risk for a woman who has never had an ectopic pregnancy (just over 1%).

 If you become pregnant again, talk to your GP as soon as possible.
 Some doctors recommend an early ultrasound scan if you've had a previous ectopic pregnancy.
 This scan will confirm the pregnancy is developing in your womb.